 Step 1: Decide on the Entry Point

 It is a good idea to decide how people are going to make it to your landing page in the first place.
 Maybe you will run a Google Ad campaign or perhaps will look to seek visitors via your social media pages.
 Regardless of the specific ‘how’, it is important that the preamble aligns with the landing page.
-So if you choose the Google Ad route, the title, URL and meta description of the ad should all describe what will be seen on landing page.
-Likewise with social media, a FaceBook post for example should mention the topic of the landing page in the text of the post and also have relevant images alongside this text where applicable.
+So if you choose the Google Ad route, the title, URL, and meta description of the ad should all describe what will be seen on the landing page.
+Likewise, with social media, a FaceBook post for example should mention the topic of the landing page in the text of the post and also have relevant images alongside this text where applicable.

 Step 2: Collate your Curated Content

 As we have discussed, the landing page itself should be adorned with the relevant content that visitors are expecting to see.
-So if your Google Ad mentions a 50% discount of vitamin C supplements, it is a good idea to have this as a large heading on the landing page: “50% of all Vitamin C Supplements until Friday!”
+So if your Google Ad mentions a 50% discount on vitamin C supplements, it is a good idea to have this as a large heading on the landing page: “50% of all Vitamin C Supplements until Friday!”
 The content of the landing page should then follow suit.
-While a minimum of three hundred words is recommended for webpages in terms of best practice online; landing pages can eschew this rule for a more effective less is more approach.
-You are not necessarily look for this page to rank well organically, so some SEO rules can be relaxed when it comes to landing pages.
+While a minimum of three hundred words is recommended for web pages in terms of best practice online; landing pages can eschew this rule for a more effective less is more approach.
+You are not necessarily looking for this page to rank well organically, so some SEO rules can be relaxed when it comes to landing pages.
 This is because the idea of the landing page is to get those who visit it to perform an action.
 So while you need a certain smattering of text such as the aforementioned header, the rest of the text should be used to provide a brief summary of your product/service and your business and then direct your landing page visitors to purchase it.
 Example:

 The above text comes to eighty-three words and they manage to explain a bit about the company, the product, the status of both the company and the product, reiteration of the offer, a link to an online shop and lastly then a nice final incentive in terms of free worldwide delivery.
-One can't argue here that when text is utilised, designed and deployed correctly; it can deliver its intended message and go a long way towards obtaining conversions.
+One can’t argue here that when text is utilized, designed, and deployed correctly; it can deliver its intended message and go a long way towards obtaining conversions.
 Surround this text then with enticing images of the product or products so that they complement each other.
-Some high quality photography of the product itself and images of people enjoying it and reaping the benefits (perhaps people in the gym or parents playing with their children outside in the sunshine) really help to get your message across even further.
+Some high-quality photography of the product itself and images of people enjoying it and reaping the benefits (perhaps people in the gym or parents playing with their children outside in the sunshine) really help to get your message across even further.
 Don’t forget to also include your company logo and branding so that your landing page visitors connect all of these positive traits to your company and brand image.

 Side-Step: Decide on the Conversion

 As has been touched on multiple times so far in this blog piece, you need to decide on what conversion you are looking to make when using these landing pages.
 This is how the success of a landing page is measured.
 Namely, has it achieved what it was created for in the first place?
-You will need to decide on how this is measured (i.e. what conversion you were looking to seek) and it is a good idea to set a desired target too of what you are looking to achieve e.g. one-hundred new newsletter subscribers.
+You will need to decide on how this is measured (i.e. what conversion you were looking to seek) and it is a good idea to set the desired target too of what you are looking to achieve e.g. one hundred new newsletter subscribers.
 Here are some examples of popular conversions that can be achieved via your website and successful landing pages: